auth0/Auth0.swift/README.md

 ![url-scheme](assets/url-scheme.png)

-This registers your bundle identifer as a custom URL scheme, so the callback and logout URLs can reach your app.
+This registers your bundle identifier as a custom URL scheme, so the callback and logout URLs can reach your app.

 ### Web Auth Login (iOS / macOS)